Energy-efficient driving: Maintaining an efficient speed

+At higher speeds, wind resistance plays an increasing role in reducing fuel economy in automobiles.
+At 60km/h, the global average speed, energy loss due to air drag in fossil fuel cars is approximately 5% of the total energy loss.
+Friction (33%), exhaust (29%), and cooling the engine (33%) account for the rest.
+Above 60km/h, wind resistance grows with approximately the square of speed, becoming the dominant factor at high speed.

 Hybrids typically get their best fuel efficiency below this model-dependent threshold speed.
 The car will automatically switch between either battery powered mode or engine power with battery recharge.
 Electric cars, such as the Tesla Model S, may go up to 1080 km at 39 km/h.

 Road capacity affects speed and therefore fuel efficiency as well.
 Studies have shown speeds just above 45 mi/h allow greatest throughput when roads are congested.
 Individual drivers can improve their fuel efficiency and that of others by avoiding roads and times where traffic slows to below 45 mi/h.
 Communities can improve fuel efficiency by adopting speed limits or policies to prevent or discourage drivers from entering traffic that is approaching the point where speeds are slowed below 45 mi/h.
 Congestion pricing is based on this principle; it raises the price of road access at times of higher usage, to prevent cars from entering traffic and lowering speeds below efficient levels.

 Research has shown that mandated speed limits can be modified to improve energy efficiency anywhere from 2 to 18 percent, depending on compliance with lower speed limits.

 Choice of gear (manual transmissions)

 Engine efficiency varies with speed and torque.
 For driving at a steady speed one cannot choose any operating point for the engine—rather there is a specific amount of power needed to maintain the chosen speed.
 A manual transmission lets the driver choose between several points along the powerband.
 For a turbo diesel too low a gear will move the engine into a high-rpm, low-torque region in which the efficiency drops off rapidly, and thus best efficiency is achieved near the higher gear.
 In a gasoline engine, efficiency typically drops off more rapidly than in a diesel because of throttling losses.
-Because cruising at an efficient speed uses much less than the maximum power of the engine, the optimum operating point for cruising at low power is typically at very low engine speed, around or below 1000 rpm.
+Because cruising at an efficient speed uses much less than the maximum power of the engine, the optimum operating point for cruising at low power is typically at very low engine speed, around (or even slightly below) 1500 rpm for gasoline engines, and 1200 rpm for diesel engines.
 This explains the usefulness of very high "overdrive" gears for highway cruising.
 For instance, a small car might need only 10–15 hp to cruise at 60 mi/h.
-It is likely to be geared for 2500 rpm or so at that speed, yet for maximum efficiency the engine should be running at about 1000 rpm to generate that power as efficiently as possible for that engine (although the actual figures will vary by engine and vehicle).
+It is likely to be geared for 2500 rpm or so at that speed, yet for maximum efficiency the engine should be running at about 1500 rpm (gasoline) or 1200 rpm (diesel) to generate that power as efficiently as possible for that engine (although the actual figures will vary by engine and vehicle).